 For many 30 somethings, this decade marks the first time you break out of a certain income bracket or achieve that coveted career position.

 While it’s natural to want to celebrate these advances in your career, one of the best things you can do with a raise is to, after a celebratory dinner, increase your 401(k) withholding (only if your company matches it) or start an IRA and get investing.
+Remember, there is a key difference between investing vs saving.

 By minimizing the amount your take-home pay increases after each raise, you can avoid “lifestyle creep” while also increasing your savings rate.